Curiosity and Desperation. The story of quick brown fox

 WORDS BY ARJUN HASZARD, FOUNDER

 Earlier that year my mother had handed me some large mason jars; she'd been tinkering with a feijoa liqueur recipe and she suggested I make my own.
 But alas, when it came to the time to tinker I didn't have feijoas.
-(Feijoas, for those out of NZ readers, are a little popular NZ fruit also known as "Pineapple Guavas") I did however have a liking for coffee.
+I did however have a liking for coffee.
 So I made a palatable coffee liqueur.
 I enjoyed sharing it with friends and family who visited and occasionally tinkered further with the recipe.
-All with household ingredients.
+All with household ingredients at that time.

 This moment gave me clarity.
 I wanted to make a coffee liqueur for them.